elunna/nerfhack-changelog/README.md

 * nymphs spawn with mirrors half as often (25% chance instead of 50%)
 * olog hai get poison resistance, are huge, have thick skin, higher level and speed, with raised difficulty.
 * all orcs can stalk the player
-* orc captains now are lords and have speed 9 (xnh)
+* orc captains now are lords and have speed 9 (xNetHack)
-* orc shamans and kobold shamans are skittish (FIQ)
+* orc shamans and kobold shamans are skittish (FIQHack)
 * paper golems leave special cards for cartomancers
 * pit fiends have speed 8 (K-Mod)
-* priests of Moloch are always generated hostile (SLASHEM)
+* priests of Moloch are always generated hostile (SLASH'EM)
 * purple worms have thick skin
 * pyrolisks have negative alignment
-* quasit buffs: faster, stronger attacks, see invisible, can appear in small groups (xnh)
+* quasit buffs: faster, stronger attacks, see invisible, can appear in small groups (xNetHack)
 * queen bees can displace monsters
-* quest leaders resist death magic (Evil)
+* quest leaders resist death magic (EvilHack)
 * quest nemeses can break boulders after getting frustrated enough.
-* rock moles can actually eat rocks (xnh)
+* rock moles can actually eat rocks (xNetHack)
-* rock trolls are stoning resistant (xnh)
+* rock trolls are stoning resistant (xNetHack)
 * shriekers can shriek from any distance whenever they see you.
 * all spheres explode on death (unless cancelled)
 * skeleton and shade slow attacks are ineffective vs undead
 * soldiers get half as many C-and-K-rations (K-Mod)
 * soldiers and their higher ranks get level, speed, AC, and MR boosts (K-Mod)
 * soldiers can generate with shuriken
-* seducing monsters will introduce themselves before stealing items (Splice/xnh)
+* seducing monsters will introduce themselves before stealing items (SpliceHack/xNetHack)
-* sewer rats hide under objects (xnh)
+* sewer rats hide under objects (xNetHack)
 * scorpions are tiny
 * shades get 20MR
 * shapechangers turn back to their base form when killed with 50-75% of their health (SLASH'EM)
 * shapechangers hold level-appropriate form longer, out-of-depth forms for less time (Fourk)
 * cancelled shapeshifters cannot change form
 * shopkeepers' base level raised to 24, AC to -6 (SLASH'EM)
-* shopkeepers get extra defensive items (SLASHEM)
+* shopkeepers get extra defensive items (SLASH'EM)
-* shopkeepers get a wand of sleep instead of striking (Evil)
+* shopkeepers get a wand of sleep instead of striking (EvilHack)
-* shopkeepers and priests are colored yellow (xnh)
+* shopkeepers and priests are colored yellow (xNetHack)
 * shopkeepers resist sleep and poison
 * tame spiders will not spin webs
 * telepathic monsters convey a short amount of intrinsic telepathy when eaten.
-* titans can see invisible (FIQ)
+* titans can see invisible (FIQHack)
-* titans resist death magic (SLASHEM)
+* titans resist death magic (SLASH'EM)
 * titans are level 17 (K-Mod)
-* tigers are orange (Evil)
+* tigers are orange (EvilHack)
 * tigers can also jump
 * titanothere is now huge; has -2 AC, strengthened claw attack from 2d8 to 8d8; increased difficulty
 * trappers and lurkers above are mindless and speed 6
-* troll meat provides temporary intrinsic regeneration (xnh)
+* troll meat provides temporary intrinsic regeneration (xNetHack)
 * violet fungi puff out hallucination-causing spores when hit
 * all vortices (v) resist shock damage
 * vampire mages can see invisible